transitcenter/tesca/docs/source/glossary.rst

         populaiton groups between the two scenarios.
 Impact areas must be a subset of the analysis area (it could be the entire analysis area).

+    OpenStreetMap
+        A community-editable, open-source map of the world (i.e. the Wikipedia of maps).
+Contains detailed information about the street network and infrastructure.
+It is used to determine walking distances to transit stops in TESCA's analysis.

     opportunities
         Destinations that individuals may travel to in their day-to-day.
 They can be abstract such as "jobs", or can be concrete and specific such as